Think your Bluetooth or other hands-free technology makes it safer to use your cell phone while driving? Think again.

 A number of states have passed legislation banning some types of cell phone use.
 Fourteen states and the District of Columbia ban handheld cell phone use while driving.
 No state bans all cell phone use while driving, but 38 states and D.C. do ban all cell phone use by novice drivers, such as those under a certain age or newly licensed.
 Twenty states also ban all cell phone use for school bus drivers.
 Texting while driving is almost universally banned: 46 states and D.C. prohibit text messaging for all drivers.

 When using a cell phone, whether hands-free or handheld, it’s almost impossible to abide by those three requirements.
+Try looking into new vehicles that have a bluetooth system.
 You can help keep yourself, your passengers and others safe by waiting to use your device until you’ve stopped the car.

 Need a refresher on the rules of the road where you’re driving?
 Click the image below to go to our state of driving page.
 Then select a state to learn more about its car culture, average gas price, insurance requirements, distracted driving laws, and more.